 ‘Everyone is not your customer,’ Seth Godin

-A demographic is a group of people that you are aiming your message towards.
-They are defined by their characteristics, purchasing habits and other factors.
+A demographic or target market is a group of people that you are aiming your message towards.
+They are defined by their characteristics, purchasing habits and other factors, such as where they hang out (particularly online).

-Here are three types of demographic groups.
+Here are the types of demographic groups.
 Within each group you can further filter into more specific demographics.

-This is a wide group of people, also known as the wishful or bonus group, that have no interest in your topic and are not open to learning or hearing about it and are unlikely to (however, if they do open up at some point, they automatically swap into the new group, then may convert to the engaged group).
-Needless to say, the return on effort (and there might be a lot of effort involved) is not worth reaching out to this group.
+This is quite a wide group of people.
+Also known as the wishful or bonus group, that have no interest in your topic and are not open to learning or hearing about it.
+What’s more they are unlikely to.
+However, if they do open up at some point, they automatically swap into the new target market (above), then may even convert to the engaged group.
+Needless to say, the return on effort (and there might be a lot of effort involved) is not worth reaching out to this group in the first instance.

 Your target demographic will be the people that you want to communicate directly with who are most likely to buy your service or product.
 This is not about excluding anyone from your marketing prowess but is about honing in on the people most likely to buy from you so you save your time and resources and get a better result.